 As these dates are the 3rd Saturday of the month, the DPW Yard/Twp Garage is open from 8:00 am till 1:00 pm to accept all other waste and recycling materials.

 For more information, call Judy Scherf, our Recycling & Clean Communities Coordinator at 609-654-6791, extension 322

 Burlington County http://www.co.burlington.nj.us/recycling is responsible for the bi-weekly residential pick-up of basic recyclables.
 The County has implemented its single stream recycling program.
 If you need more information please email email@example.com or call the County Recycling Hotline at (609) 267-6889 or the Recycling Office at (609) 499-1001 weekdays between 9 am and 5pm.

-***Click HERE for a downloadable version of the County's informational flyer with details on what can and cannot be recycled and other collection details, and the Collection Calendar for 2021-22. ***
+***Click HERE for a downloadable version of the 2021-2022 Collection Calendar and the County's informational flyer with details on what can and cannot be recycled. ***

 RECYCLING UPDATE, 8/19/2020: